bjork24/Unison/README.md

 `<script src="unison.min.js"></script>`

-Verify everything is working by entering `Unison.getBreakpoints()` in the javascript console of your browser.
+Verify everything is working by entering `Unison.fetch.all()` in the javascript console of your browser.
 If the CSS is not set up properly, or your page is missing the title tag, the returned value will be `null`.

 Bower Installation
 ==================